mohamedalani/linkedin-comments-generator/README.md

 # LinkedIn AI Comment Generator

-This is a Chrome extension that uses Claude Opus 4 to generate intelligent comments for LinkedIn posts.
+This is a Chrome extension that uses Claude Sonnet 4 to generate intelligent comments for LinkedIn posts.

 ## Features
 - Injects a "✨ Gen AI" button into the action bar of LinkedIn posts.
-- Clicking the button generates a relevant comment using the Claude Opus 4 API.
+- Clicking the button generates a relevant comment using the Claude Sonnet 4 API.
 - Automatically fills the comment box with the generated text.
+- **Automatically likes the post after you submit your comment**.
 - Securely stores your Claude API key in Chrome's local storage.

 ## Project Structure